 Options for Customization and Their Effect on the Total Price

-When building an e-commerce website, choosing the right Content Management System (CMS) is crucial.
+When building an e-commerce website, choosing the right Content Management System (CMS) is crucial for cost management.
 Here are some popular CMS platforms:

 • WordPress: